In This Article

 Best age to start: 25 (This is when elastin production starts to slow down.)

-Signs you need it: When you start seeing dynamic wrinkles—these are the lines you get when your muscles contract, such as frown lines, crow’s feet or laughter lines.
+Signs you need it: When you start seeing dynamic wrinkles—the lines you get when your muscles contract—such as frown lines, crow’s feet, or laughter lines.

 Here are the ingredients from weakest to strongest:

 - Retinyl palmitate found in Estée Lauder Advanced Night Repair ($75).